CNgo0/LORAN-C/README.md

 # LoranC

 ## What is this?
-The Loran system is a radio aid to navigation which utilizes<br>
+>"The Loran system is a radio aid to navigation which utilizes<br>
 the principle of hyperbolic fixing.
 The locus of points for which<br>
 the difference in arrival time of synchronized signals from a pair<br>
 of transmitters is constant determines a hyperbolic line of<br>